Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Methane hydrate is simulated by switching if_xyz1=.true. of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).
-It runs up to T= 1.7 x 10^-8 s with E_x = 3. x 10^7 V/cm, which suddenly blows up due to collapse of methane hydrate.
+It runs up to T= 1.7 x 10^-8 s with E_x = 3. x 10^7 V/cm, which suddenly is terminated due to collapse of methane hydrate.
 As natural resources, however, it is noted that methanes are environmentally as 20-60 times more hazardous materials than carbon dioxide.
 Methane hydrates that are mined and become burnt in air should be confined back to the deep earth interior.